 Climbing helmets don't need too many bells and whistles, but they do need to accommodate a headlamp for pre-dawn starts and deep, dark chimneys.
 They also might need to accommodate goggles for wintertime objectives.
 Newer features like the Mips slip liner are notable additions to many modern helmets.
 We examined all of the available features on each helmet and tested how well they work.

 Headlamp attachments are usually composed of two lightweight plastic clips around the front of the helmet that keep the bulb component in place squarely on the forehead.
-Sometimes, helmets incorporate additional clips in the rear, or an elastic band doubling as a goggle clip.
+Sometimes, helmets incorporate additional clips in the rear or an elastic band doubling as a goggle clip.
 We love the combination of large plastic clips on the front and the elastic strap on the rear of the Black Diamond Vision Mips that easily accommodates goggles.
 The Mips liner completes the perfect set of features on this helmet.
-Other helmets incorporating two front clips and a rear elastic strap are the Petzl Sirocco and Petzl Meteor, the Black Diamond Vapor, Edelrid Salathe, and the dual-certified Julbo The Peak LT.
+Other helmets incorporating two front clips and a rear elastic strap are the Petzl Sirocco and Black Diamond Capitan, Petzl Meteor, the Black Diamond Vapor, and the Edelrid Salathe Lite.

 The clips on the Petzl Boreo, Black Diamond Half Dome, Black Diamond Capitan Mips, and CAMP Storm are the simplest and most natural to use.
 Each of these helmets incorporates four plastic clips, one on each corner of the helmet.
 A headlamp effectively stays in place all day, and it's super easy to slide the strap up under the clips to secure it in place.